Kris Budden: Background

 Born in Atlanta, Georgia, on March 9, 1984, Budden moved with her family at age 10 to Dallas, Texas.
 As a teenager, she shadowed her godfather at his anchor job at WFAA.
 She attended Trinity Christian Academy, in the Dallas suburb of Addison, where she was a two-time state champion with the school's tennis team.
 She went on to graduate with honors from University of Missouri's School of Journalism with a broadcast journalism degree.

 Career

-Budden's first job was as a weekend sports anchor at WCAV in Charlottesville, Virginia.
-Within 18 months, she moved to WBIR in Knoxville, Tennessee, to work as both a sports anchor and reporter covering the Tennessee Volunteers' athletics programs.
-Over the course of six years, Budden covered the men's and women's NCAA and SEC basketball tournaments, the 2012 Summer Olympics and Pat Summitt's retirement.
-At WBIR, Budden received the Tennessee Associated Press Broadcasters' award for Best Breaking Sports News and posted four consecutive second-place finishes in the Best Sports Feature category.
+Budden began her broadcasting career as a sports reporter at WCAV in Charlottesville, Virginia.
+In 2008, she joined WBIR in Knoxville, Tennessee, as a weekend sports anchor and reporter.
+She spent six years at WBIR, covering the Tennessee Volunteers' athletics programs and events including the 2012 Summer Olympics, NCAA men's and women's basketball tournaments, and Pat Summitt's retirement.
+At WBIR, Budden received an Associated Press award for Best Breaking Sports News.

-In August 2013, Budden moved to San Diego, California, after accepting a position with Fox Sports.
-She was, at first, a part of the Fox NFL broadcast crew.
-In March 2014, she became the sideline reporter for the Padres broadcasts and a fill-in host for the team's pre- and post-game shows.
-Prior to the 2014 NCAA college football season, she began coverage, mainly as a sideline reporter, for Fox Sports.
+In 2013, Budden joined Fox Sports, where she covered NFL and college football.
+In 2014, she joined Fox Sports San Diego as a host and sideline reporter for San Diego Padres broadcasts.

-For ESPN, Budden covers college football, basketball, and baseball, and also contributes to the network's coverage of the U.S. Open tennis tournament.
+Budden later joined ESPN, where she covers college football, basketball, and baseball.
+She also contributes to ESPN's coverage of the U.S. Open tennis tournament, making her debut on the network's tennis coverage in 2024.